jimm/www-ellisislandband-net/index.md

 <br/>

-Rock that'll get you moving! **Ellis Island** is a five-piece rock band based in Fairfield, CT with an extensive [song list](/song-list.html) that will have you singing and dancing in no time.
+Ellis Island is a Fairfield, Connecticut-based rock cover band that has been playing throughout Fairfield and New Haven Counties for over a decade.
+The band plays extensively at a range of public events, porch fests, festivals, bars, breweries, and other venues, as well as private parties and fundraisers in southern CT.
+Ellis Island brings a unique and varied [song list](/song-list.html) to its performances that includes some of the most iconic and memorable rock songs over the last 60 years.
+Their music covers many of the greatest artists and bands from the 1970s to today, from the Rolling Stones, Led Zeppelin, Pink Floyd, The Who, Bruce Springsteen, and Tom Petty, to the Black Crowes, U2, The Cars, Stone Temple Pilots, the Killers, Pearl Jam, and the Foo Fighters.
+Ellis Island will bring a powerful, high energy, and memorable performance wherever they play.

 Check out our [Youtube Channel](https://www.youtube.com/@ellisislandfairfieldct), where you can find our [demo video](https://www.youtube.com/embed/MN8Sgid2x30).